 \subsection{Integrity in Unity 3D modeling}

-For a specific HEP detector with GDML description, to realize a complete 3D modeling of the detector in Unity, a few more extra works are necessary, in addition to the automatic geometry transformation method introduced above.
+For a specific HEP detector with a GDML description, to realize a complete 3D model of the detector in Unity, additional work is necessary in addition to the automatic geometry transformation method introduced above.

-First, in the GDML-FreeCAD interface~\cite{GDML-FreeCAD}, not all of the solid shapes that are currently defined in Geant4 or ROOT are fully supported.
-The interface only supports about 10 kinds of shapes, most of them are the basic CSG shapes.
-There are more than 30 kinds of specific shapes that are provided in Geant4 but not commonly used.
-For a specific HEP detector description with GDML format, if some special shapes are used but not available in the interface, users may request to develop the corresponding shape transformation in the GDML-FreeCAD interface, so that the full detector transformation can be supported.
+First, in the GDML--FreeCAD interface~\cite{GDML-FreeCAD}, not all solid shapes that are currently defined in Geant4 or ROOT are fully supported.
+The current interface only supports approximately 10 types of shapes, which are mostly basic CSG shapes, such as boxes, cones, cylinders, ellipsoids, and tubes.
+More than 30 types of specific shapes are provided in Geant4 but are not commonly used.
+For a specific HEP detector description with the GDML format, if some of the special shapes used are not available in the interface, users may request to develop the corresponding shape transformation in the GDML--FreeCAD interface, so that the full detector transformation can be supported.

+For example, Arb8 is an arbitrary trapezoid defined by eight vertices standing on two parallel planes perpendicular to the Z-axis.
+The Arb8 shape exists in GDML, ROOT, and FreeCAD.
+In the GDML--FreeCAD interface, the conversion interface is updated with Arb8 shape support, and the code example is shown in Fig. ~\ref{fig:arb8code}).
+The same Arb8 shape with the GDML description and its visualization in ROOT and FreeCAD are also compared in Fig. ~\ref{fig:arb8}.

-Secondly, in description of a HEP detector, it is important to keep the association between a unique detector unit and its identifier in event data model.
-Such association information is essential to control the visualization properties of the detector unit in further application development in Unity such as event display.
-Usually, the identifier information is stored in the name of each node in GDML, so that later it can be extracted from the unit's name in Unity to retrieve the mapping of a unit and its corresponding identifier.
-Hence, in transformation of the detector geometry from GDML to Unity, it is critical to retain the name of each detector unit to keep the association information.
+Second, in the description of an HEP detector, it is important to maintain the association between the detector unit and its unique identifier in the event data model.
+Such association information is essential for controlling the visualization properties of the detector unit in further application development in Unity, such as event displays.
+Usually, identifier information is stored in the name of each node in GDML.
+As long as the node name remains unchanged during the entire chain of conversion, the identifier can be extracted later in Unity from the unit's name to retrieve the mapping of the unit and its corresponding identifier in the offline software.
+This makes it possible to control the visual effects of a geometry unit with its identifier in event data.
+Hence, in the transformation of the detector geometry from GDML to Unity, it is critical to retain the name of each detector unit to retain association information.

-Third, although the basic information such as density and makeup of materials can be transformed from GDML, Unity provides more rich visualization properties such as material color, texture, transparency, reflection, etc., which allows the user to have the freedom to render the detector geometry with more powerful visualization effects.
+Third, although basic information such as density and makeup of materials can be transformed from GDML, Unity provides richer visualization properties such as material color, texture, transparency, and reflection, which allow users to have the freedom to render the detector geometry with more powerful visualization effects.